Multiple educational opportunities are offered through the nursing department: Associate Degree Nursing (ADN), and Practical Nursing (PN).

 Opportunities for practical nursing graduates licensed as LPNs are numerous in the health care field.
 LPNs are typically employed in long-term care facilities, physician offices, home health care, armed forces, schools, critical access hospitals, and many other health agencies.

 Admission to the Associate Degree Nursing and Practical Nursing Programs is selective.
 Applicants must apply to the college and the nursing program through the admissions office, submit official transcripts of transferable course work, complete an assessment (ACT, COMPASS, ASSET, ACCUPLACER) and achieve required exam entry scores.
-Students must meet academic eligibility in their general education course work and achieve and maintain a cumulative CCC GPA of 2.8 for the ADN students and a cumulative CCC GPA of 2.0 for the PN students throughout the program.
+Students must meet academic eligibility in their general education course work.
 A grade of "C" or higher is required for all general education and nursing courses in order to progress through the program; with the exception of Anatomy & Physiology which requires at least a B- (for ADN students only).
 Students must have successfully completed a Nurse Aide course and be listed in the Nebraska Nurse Aide registry with the exception of Advanced Placement ADN students.
 For more detailed information on the nursing admissions procedure, see the college website or contact the Admissions Office at the Grand Island or Columbus campuses.

 Typical Program of Study